-Changes to the neck and jawline are one of the earliest, most visible signs of ageing.
+Changes to the neck and jawline are one of the earliest and most visible signs of ageing.
 Patients can develop excess fat, platsymal bands, jowls and sagging skin, otherwise known as ‘turkey neck’.
 These can all be improved with a necklift.

-A neck lift is actually a multi-component procedure that may involve liposuction to remove excess fat, tightening of the underlying muscle (platsyma) and division of vertical platsymal bands.
+Necklift is actually a multi-component operation that may involve liposuction to remove excess fat, tightening of the underlying muscle (platsyma) and division of vertical platsymal bands.
 Not all patients require all components to achieve the improvement they desire.

-Younger patients with excess fat can be treated with liposuction to improve the angle between the jaw and the neck (cervicomental angle).
-Whereas older patients with sagging neck skin, will require tightening of the neck muscle.
-Because of the wide variation of neck anatomy, our Consultants perform customised surgery for each patient.
-During your consultation, we will evaluate your neck and face and explain the best approach to meet your desired results.
+Younger patients with excess fat can be treated with liposuction to improve the angle between jaw and neck (cervicomental angle).
+Whereas older patients with sagging neck skin will require tightening of the neck muscle.
+Because of the wide variation in patient presentation and neck anatomy, Mr Karri performs customised surgery for each patient.
+During your consultation, Mr Karri will evaluate your neck and face and explain the best approach to meet your desired results.

 Am I A Good Candidate For A Neck Lift?

 The best candidates for a necklift are those;

 - Looking to improve excess skin, platsymal bands or fat in the neck